adityarajsrv/7DaysOnAWS/Day4-MERN&EC2/notes.md

 # Day 4 — Deploy MERN App on AWS EC2

 ## What I Did Today
-I deployed one of my project HireMe on AWS EC2.
+I deployed one of my projects HireMe on AWS EC2.
 You can check out the code: https://github.com/adityarajsrv/HireMe

 ### Step 1: Set Up VPC and Networking
 - Created a custom VPC with CIDR block 10.0.0.0/16